Elexi-dev/paper-auto-1.14.4/README.md

 # paper-auto-update
 This allows paper to auto update through a .sh script automatically.

-The main file is the install file.
-Apon installing your server run this script.
-It will install the needed dependencies.
+This repo also includes the ptero egg which is what it is designed for.

-This install file is designed to work with a ptero egg which is included in the repo.
+The script is included with the egg and does its thing automaticlly.

 Suggestions are welcome and probably needed.